Amin Nabizada

-Amin Nabizada (born 21 June 2007) is a professional footballer who plays for the EFL Championship club Watford as a forward.
-Born in England of Afghan descent, he has been capped for England U18s.
+Amin Nabizada (امین نبیزاده; born 21 June 2007) is a professional footballer who plays for the EFL Championship club Watford as a forward.
+Born in England, he plays for the Afghanistan national team.

 Career

 A youth product of Brentford, Nabizada joined the academy of Watford in 2021.
 On 26 June 2023, he signed his first scholarship contract with Watford.
 On 21 August 2024, he signed his first professional contract with Watford after debuting with their U21s.
 He made his senior and professional debut as a late substitute with Watford in a 4–1 FA Cup loss to Fulham on 9 January 2025.

+He scored his first goal for Watford against Southampton in the first game of the EFL Championship 2026–27 season.

 International career

 Born in England, Nabizada is of Afghan descent.
 On 18 March 2024, he was called up to the Afghanistan national team for FIFA World Cup qualifiers versus India.

-On 25 May 2025, Nabizada claimed an assist on his debut for England U18 as they beat Morocco 3–1.
+He was called up to the England U18s for a set of friendlies in May 2025.

+Nabizada was again called up to the Afghanistan national team for the 2026 Diamond Jubilee International Football Tournament, and made his debut in a 1–0 win over Maldives on 1 June 2026.